 All MercyOne 1-Mile Walk athletes receive an official race specific athlete bib, long sleeve technical shirt and finisher medal.
 Register now.

-The MercyOne 1-Mile Walk starts at 8:00 am just before the start of the MercyOne 5-Mile Run on Saturday, October 19.
+The MercyOne 1-Mile Walk starts at 8:00 am, just after the start of the MercyOne 5-Mile Run on Saturday, October 17.
 Principal Park, 1 Line Drive, Des Moines, IA 50309.

 Disabled Athletes with permanent physical or intellectual challenges, who would require a second participant pushing them in a customized racing wheelchair, should register as a team in the Assisted Athlete event categories that are listed on this page.
 The Disabled Athlete events that are offered are non-competitive in nature and do not classify levels of impairment or sports class.